 If I don’t get outside at least once during the week, even if only for a day, I admittedly become what someone calls “The Grumpster“.
 Not pretty.

 And, of course, when the Mrs and I do extended car camping trips, day hikes are very much part of what we do.

 Since I’ve moved to Colorado, I’ve had two days packs that been used extensively.

 - Generic heavy nylon, thickly padded pack from the Sportsman Guide.

 I bought this daypack shortly before I moved to Colorado.
 At the time, it cost me the princely sum of $25..or about $35 in today’s money.
 It was bomber.
 I took it through slot canyons in Utah, on my first clumsy forays into skiing, all over Rocky Mountain National Park and on trail work.
 By the end of the life, it was faded in color, had a lovely patina of dirt, sweat and salt stains and a tiny bit of dental floss stitching.
-After many years of faithful service, but otherwise structurally intact, a past partner hinted rather strongly it was time to retire the pack.
-A past partner was embarrassed enough that she would not even let me give it to Goodwill. 🙂 Truth be told, it was rather heavy and a bit awkward in shape.
+After many years of faithful service, but otherwise structurally intact, someone hinted rather strongly it was time to retire the pack. someone was embarrassed enough that she would not even let me give it to Goodwill. 🙂 Truth be told, it was rather heavy and a bit awkward in shape.

 Time for a new pack in 2011…